the-mhdi/Ethereum-Middle-Client/README.md

-### Ethereum Middle client Concept, Modular Ethereum With Extensions; A Protocol-Adjacent Overlay Network for Verifiable Off-Chain Computation on Ethereum.
+### Ethereum Middle client Concept, Modular Ethereum With Extensions; An L1-Adjacent Overlay Network for Verifiable Off-Chain Computation on Ethereum.

 A standard interface for adding custom logics/extensions to Ethereum nodes with no concensus layer change, no hard fork, no L2!

 it's a protocol-adjacent layer introducing a new type of ethereum clients with a new set of API endponts along side a custom transaction type with a unified p2p sub-pool that interacts directly with ethereum main public mempool each node on this network of new clients can have itsown set of Extensions.

-I define Extensions as protocol-aware customizable components , that can be used to perform complex computations and validations that would be costly for the EVM and on the other hand not reasonable to do a hardfork for, an example of such computations could be ERC-4337 Bundlers.
+I define Extensions as protocol-aware customizable components , that can be used to perform complex computations and validations that would be costly for the EVM and on the other hand not reasonable to do a hardfork for, an example of such computations could be L2 Sequencers, ERC-4337 Bundlers, etc.

 ![Untitled Diagram drawio (1)](https://github.com/user-attachments/assets/a76e0ebf-96c4-487f-95b5-303b1ce4fe00) Fig. 1